WebAssembly/proposals/howto.md

    5. Click "Create repository”

-3. If you are a maintainer and not the champion, add the champion as a maintainer:
+3. If you are a maintainer and not the champion, make the champion an admin for this repo:

    1. Click "Add teams and collaborators”